atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 *...provide links to existing resources to learn more...*

+## How to Learn More About AWS Services and Best Pratices

+...

 ## How to Get Support

 *...address how development teams get support to get things done in their development AWS accounts... include: 1) organization-specific support needds; 2) support for AWS services - can the dev teams file tickets?...*